roman-milk/roman-milk.github.io/training-teach.md

+===

- ****** Training Teacher Ch.
-02 ****** bysilkstockingslover© Her tone was sweet and caring, a surprising shift from her usual up front and blunt tone.
+Her tone was sweet and caring, a surprising shift from her usual up front and blunt tone.
 "Oh, is that it?
 The only ones who will know have already submitted to me, my pet.
 They know exactly what you are feeling.
 They have been exactly where you are right now.
 They will actually help you come to grips with your new reality."

  "New reality," I murmured.